ramanmiddha90/ParkBee-Assignment/README.md

 ### Steps

 1. Launch ParkBee.sln in visual studio
-2. Set "docker-compose" as statup project
+2. Set "docker-compose" as startup project
-3. Start the containers .
+3. Start the containers.
 Press "Run" button on visual studio
 4. Swagger URL will be launched https://localhost:63303/index.html